Pacific volcano: British woman reported missing after Tonga tsunami

 A source at the UK's Foreign, Commonwealth and Development Office said it was assisting British nationals and their families following the tsunami in Tonga.

-Angela's social media profiles suggest she grew up in Brighton and worked in the advertising industry in London for several years, before beginning a new life in the Pacific island nation around 2015.
+Angela previously worked in the advertising industry in London.
+Her social media profiles suggest she grew up in Brighton before beginning a new life in the Pacific island nation around 2015.

 Past media reports identify her as the vice-president of Tonga Animal Welfare Society, which was founded in 2020 to offer basic animal care in a nation that has no qualified vets.